matrix-org/matrix-spec-proposals/specification/server_server_api.rst

-When a homeserver receives a ``m.room.member`` invite event for a room it's in with a ``third_party_invite`` object, it must verify that the association between the third-party identifier initially invited to the room and the Matrix ID that claim to be bound to it has been verified without having to rely on a third-party server.
+When a homeserver receives a ``m.room.member`` invite event for a room it's in with a ``third_party_invite`` object, it must verify that the association between the third-party identifier initially invited to the room and the Matrix ID that claims to be bound to it has been verified without having to rely on a third-party server.

 To do so, it will fetch from the room's state events the ``m.room.third_party_invite``